LucidtechAI/cradl-docs/get-started/upload-data-using-cli.md

 If you upload documents without assigning them to a dataset, or if you want to assign them to a different dataset in the future, you can do so easily using the API.
 {% endhint %}

-## Upload many documents to a dataset with `datasets create-documents`
+## Upload multiple documents to a dataset
 Uploading documents one by one is useful for small tests, but for thousands of documents it can be a slow and painful experience.
 To make the process smoother we recommend to use `datasets create-documents` in the [CLI](../reference/cli.md) .
 This allows you to upload your dataset in a fast and consistent way, without worrying about looping over all the documents yourself.